How to Find the Best Collagen for Hair Growth?

 As a rule of thumb, it's best to gradually increase your collagen consumption.
 This is because there are measures you can take to lessen the likelihood of collagen supplements' side effects.

-Best Time to Take Collagen for Hair Growth
+What is the Best Time to Take Collagen for Hair Growth?

 Collagen is most effective when taken first thing in the morning, just before breakfast, or right before bedtime, when hunger strikes.
 Because the stomach is empty first thing in the morning, the intestines absorb collagen much higher when taken.
 For better sleep, particularly for those who suffer from sleep disorders, taking collagen supplements before bed is the best time to take collagen.